Vance97/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 [13-print_float](./13-print_float) - Write a script that prints a number with two decimal places.
 The number will be stored in the environment variable NUM.

-[14-decimal_to_hexadecimal](./14-decimal_to_hexadecimal) - Write a script that converts a number from base 10 to base 16.
+[100-decimal_to_hexadecimal](./14-decimal_to_hexadecimal) - Write a script that converts a number from base 10 to base 16.
 The number in base 10 is stored in the environment variable DECIMAL The script should display the number in base 16, followed by a new line

-[100-rot13](./101-rot13) - Write a script that encodes and decodes text using the rot13 encryption.
+[101-rot13](./101-rot13) - Write a script that encodes and decodes text using the rot13 encryption.

-[101-odd](./101-odd) - Write a script that prints every other line from the input, starting with the first line.
+[102-odd](./102-odd) - Write a script that prints every other line from the input, starting with the first line.

+[103-water_and_stir](./103-water_and_stir) - Write a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.